thinktandem/metalsmith-jsonld/README.md

 }
 ```

-Between these three options, you have some powerful tools to create rich JSONLD markup and optimize your site's appearance in Google search results!
+Between these three options, you have some powerful tools to create rich JSON-LD markup and optimize your site's appearance in Google search results!